Mar 21, 2008

 ROBERT: Does there come a time when you're actually willing to use the accordion?

-GREGORY WARNER: Well, it was a weeknight and was in my living room.
-I find the Najib, who is my fixer and translator—he's working for me.
+GREGORY WARNER: Well, it was a weeknight.
+It was in my living room.
+I find Najib who's my fixer and translator.
+He's working for me.
 He's lying on his back, and he's flinging his legs up into the air.
 A guard is catching his legs and flinging them back down.

 ROBERT: Why are they doing that?